Agent Primitives: Reusable Latent Building Blocks for Multi-Agent Systems: Impact Statements

 \subsection{Efficiency Analysis}

 We report detailed token usage and inference latency comparisons across tasks and model backbones in Appendix~\ref{Efficiency}.
 Overall, Agent Primitives significantly improve the efficiency–accuracy trade-off MAS.
 Compared to TextMAS, our method avoids excessive natural-language interaction, resulting in substantially lower token consumption and inference latency while consistently achieving higher accuracy.
 Although LatentMAS is often more efficient in terms of tokens and speed due to aggressively chunking latent reasoning steps, this aggressive latent compression leads to unstable and backbone-dependent performance.
 In contrast, Agent Primitives adopt a conservative latent communication strategy that yields stronger robustness and more consistent accuracy.
 Across models and tasks, Agent Primitives introduce only a moderate overhead of about $1.3\times$-$1.6\times$ compared to single-agent inference, while remaining far more efficient than text-based MAS.
 This balance makes Agent Primitives practical for deployment, offering stable performance gains at acceptable computational cost.
+We also provide token usage and cost-normalized efficiency comparisons against all existing MAS methods in Appendix~\ref{app:extended_efficiency}.